Multidisciplinary K12 Urologic Research Career Development Program

 Research areas supported by this initiative must be related to the mission of the NIDDK.
 Areas of interest may include, but are not limited to, the following:

 - Basic research such as cell and molecular biology, genomics and proteomics, biochemistry, physiology, developmental biology, tissue engineering, immunology, pathology, neurobiology and microbiology

-- Expertise in clinical sciences such as urology, infectious disease, gastroenterology, gynecology, endocrinology, anesthesiology, neurology, gerontology and radiology
+- Clinical sciences such as urology, infectious disease, gastroenterology, gynecology, endocrinology, anesthesiology, neurology, gerontology and radiology

 - Epidemiology or biostatistics

-- Physical sciences expertise in fields such as physics, bioengineering, chemical and mechanical engineering
+- Physical sciences such as physics, bioengineering, chemical and mechanical engineering

 Letter of Intent

 A Letter of Intent may be sent when there is no open call for applications.
-Submit the LOI to begin the process of discussion of career goals, proposed projects, mentor selection, and eligibility with the Program Director or Program Coordinator.
+Submission of the LOI begins the process and a discussion of your career goals, proposed project, mentor selection, and eligibility with the Program Director.
 We will contact you to let you know if you are eligible to apply.
-The letter of intent should be emailed to the KURe Program Director: Cindy Amundsen, M.D. at firstname.lastname@example.org and KURe Program Coordinator: Friederike Jayes at email@example.com.
+The LOI should be emailed to the Program Director: Cindy Amundsen, MD at firstname.lastname@example.org and Program Coordinator: Friederike Jayes at email@example.com.

 The letter of intent should include the following information:

 1. Applicant’s full name